Gender Dimensions of Modernity Spaces

 online / zoom / youtube

 In December 2020, the Center for Urban History, jointly with the Ukrainian Association of Researchers of Women’s History, supported by the Heinrich Boll Stiftung, is launching a series of online lectures and discussions on "Gender Dimensions of Modernity Spaces."
-It will focus of the diverse gender experiences of the 20thcentury.
-The project is part of a conference on women’s history "Female Dimensions of the Past: Perceptions, Experiences, Representations" scheduled for October, 2020, but postponed to May, 2021, for the pandemic crisis.
+It will focus on the diverse gender experiences of the 20th century.
+The project is part of a conference on women’s history "Female Dimensions of the Past: Perceptions, Experiences, Representations" scheduled for October 2020, but postponed to July 2021, for the pandemic crisis.

 The first runs of lectures and the discussions will take place online on a ZOOM platform.